layadang/monopoly-board-game/README.md

 A player's auction strategy will depend on:
 - Expected value from the property (rent, how frequently that square gets landed on, what in the neighborhood is already owned)
 - Price of property in relation to current wealth
+- Opponent's auction strategy

 We will find the best strategy for the four most common auction designs, described as:
-- **English auctions**: players continue to make higher bids until they are no longer willing to to pay higher than the last price
+- **English auctions**: players continue to make higher bids until they are no longer willing to pay higher than the last price
-- **Dutch auctions**: a high price is initially set and decreases until a player is willing to to pay the current price
+- **Dutch auctions**: a high price is initially set and decreases until a player is willing to pay the current price
 - **Blind auctions**: players simultaneously bid a price without knowing the opponent's price, and the higher bid wins
 - **Vickery auctions**: the highest price bidder wins, but only has to pay the second-highest price